On the discrete version of the Kerr-Newman solution: Calculation

 As a result, $( l_0^2 )_{em}$ is a sum of expressions with factors $\exp ( - i a \sum_j \epsilon_j \kappa_j / b )$ under the integral sign, $j = 1, 2$ or $j = 1, 2, 3, 4$, $\epsilon_j = \pm 1$.
 Let us denote these expressions as $I^{ \{ \epsilon_j \} }$ where $\{ \epsilon_j \}$ is a brief notation for the sequence of signs of $\epsilon_j$.
 We have

 In the case $j = 1, 2, 3, 4$, it is useful to write out an expression for the general set $\{ \epsilon_j \}$, which contains the case $\{ \epsilon_j \} = ++++$ of interest here,

 ($\prod^\prime_j$ means $\prod_j$ with some one of $j$ omitted).
 Schematically, this can be considered as the result of some transformation of a contribution of 1-loop and 3-loop diagrams to which the expression of $( l_0^2 )_{em}$ from (\ref{DDl0^2em=(Dphi)^2}) corresponds (Fig.~\ref{f1}).
+The number of these diagrams (three) is equal to the number of terms having different degrees $n_+$, $n_-$ of dependence on $\phi$, $\ophi$ of the type $\phi^{n_+} (\ophi )^{n_-}$ in $T_{0 0} $ or on the RHS of equation (\ref{DDl0^2em=(Dphi)^2}) for $( l_0^2 )_{em}$.
+We can identically (on the Kerr-Newman solution) rewrite the continuum expression for $T_{0 0} $ and get another set of such terms when passing to the finite-difference form.
+It seems quite probable that the number of such terms cannot be less than three.
+The present set, consisting of three terms, is singled out by a well-defined expansion over coordinates and powers of $b$, as considered in Conclusion.